FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 REQUIRED

 The  tag describes the actual contents of the package.
 It has no attributes, and contains any number of children.
 Those children can have arbitrary tag names, only some of which may be recognized by FreeCAD.
-During this preliminary development phase of the metadata standard, only \"\" children are recognized.
-In the future, support for \"\" and \"\" is planned.
+FreeCAD currently supports \"workbench\", \"macro\", and \"preferencepack\" elements.
 Each child is then defined recursively by this standard, containing any or all of the elements allowed for the root  node.
 For example:

     <content>
       <preferencepack>